The Christmas story

 - Horus (a.k.a.
 Harseisis, Heru-sa-Aset , Heru-ur, Hr, and Hrw) was considered to be the son of two major Egyptian deities: the god Osiris and and the goddess Isis.
 In adulthood, he avenged his father's murder, and became recognized as the God of civil order and justice.
 Ancient Egyptians regarded each of the Egyptian pharaohs as the living embodiment -- an incarnation -- of Horus.
 The pharaohs derived a great deal of authority from this linkage.

-Tom Harpur, an author, journalist, Anglican priest, and theologian, studied the works of three authors specialized in ancient Egyptian religion: Godfrey Higgins (1771-1834), Gerald Massey (1828-1907) and Alvin Boyd Kuhn (1880-1963).
+Tom Harpur, an author, journalist, Anglican priest, and theologian, studied the works of three authors who had specialized in ancient Egyptian religion: Godfrey Higgins (1771-1834), Gerald Massey (1828-1907) and Alvin Boyd Kuhn (1880-1963).
 Harpur incorporated some of their findings into his book "Pagan Christ."
 17 He argued that all of the essential ideas of both Judaism and Christianity came primarily from Egyptian religion, including the concept of monotheism.
 He wrote in his book:

 "[Author Gerald] Massey discovered nearly two hundred instances of immediate correspondence between the mythical Egyptian material and the allegedly historical Christian writings about Jesus.
 Horus indeed was the archetypal Pagan Christ."
 More details.